kollenl/training-r-intro/5-Plotting/readme.md

 # ggplot2

-`ggplot2` is a popular data visualization package in R. It uses a layered approach to build plots which allows you to add, remove, or change components modular way.
+`ggplot2` is a popular data visualization package in R. It uses a layered approach to build plots which allows you to add, remove, or change components in a modular way.

 To use `ggplot2`, we typically follow this sequence of steps:

-1. Start with the `ggplot()` function where we specify the dataset and map variables to aesthetics (visual properties of objects in the plot like shapes or colors).
+1. Start with the `ggplot()` function where we specify the dataset, and then we map variables to "aesthetics" (i.e. visual properties of objects in the plot like shapes or colors).
-2. Add `geoms` – geometric objects like points (`geom_point` for scatter plots), bars (`geom_bar` for bar plots), or lines (`geom_line` for line plots) that determine the type of the plot.
+2. Add `geoms` which are geometric objects like points (`geom_point` for scatter plots), bars (`geom_bar` for bar plots), or lines (`geom_line` for line plots) that determine the type of the plot.
 3. Finally, customize and refine the plot with additional layers like